frederic-perez/AmE-dictionary/data/idioms.md

 __get your foot in the door__
 __get-rich-quick__ (used as a modifier before a noun) Of or characterized by generating a large sum of money quickly and (typically) without requiring much effort or energy.
 __gills > packed to the gills__ :two: Completely full; teeming; having no room to spare. _I’ve got so many meetings and deadlines these days that my schedule is packed to the gills!
 Her mind was packed to the gills with ideas for her new book.
 I felt packed to the gills after my grandmother’s Thanksgiving meal._
+__give (one) a call__ To call one on a phone or via another calling platform. _Let me give her a call and see what she thinks about all this._
 __give (one) some slack__ To be lenient with one; to give one a break. _Give me some slack, Mom.
 I studied hard for that test, but it’s just not my best subject._
 __give (someone) a call__ _Give me a call._
 __give (someone) a piece of (one’s) mind__ To tell someone how one feels, often while expressing anger or frustration. _I had to give Sarah a piece of my mind after she left my car a mess for the third time this week._